Brendster/Priority_Queue/README.md

 # Priority_Queue
-A priority queue example for patients at a medical center This is the new line added
+A priority queue example for patients at a medical center
+This was made in my Data structures and algorithims class